studiopress/pattern-manager/readme.txt

 == Description ==

-You design beautiful block patterns for your theme.
-Leave the rest up to Pattern Manager by WP Engine.

-With a dedicated place to design and build block patterns you can 10x your ability to work effectively with patterns.
+When you design beautiful block patterns for your theme, Pattern Manager by WP Engine will automatically push them into PHP files for you, every time you save.
+With a dedicated studio to design and build block patterns you can 10x your ability to work effectively with patterns.

 ### Key Features of Pattern Manager by WP Engine
 * A dedicated place to build and design Block Patterns
-* Save directly to disk in your theme (no exporting needed)
+* Save (and generate) pattern files directly to disk in your theme (no exporting needed)
 * No more copying and pasting code to files.
 * Browse all your patterns by their preview thumbnails.
 * Create patterns, and edit them later.
-* Easy discovery and use of WordPress core pattern features.
+* Easy discovery and use of hidden WordPress core pattern features.

 ### Things you can do with Pattern Manager:
 * Create a pattern with a click